The 5 Most Frequently Asked Questions About A/B Testing in Marketing

 Wouldn’t it be great if we could always know how people think and act to the cues and stimuli we present?
-Then we would be able to properly create websites and offers that would have 100% conversion rates.
+Then we would be able to properly create websites and offers that would have 100 percent conversion rates.
 How wonderful would that be?

 Knowing how crucial A/B testing is for increasing leads, it’s important that you begin experimenting as soon as possible.
-However, many of you may be hesitant to start due to a lack of understanding about A/B testing.
-There is no need for you to feel this way.
+Here are just a few of the most frequently asked questions about A/B testing to help get you started:

 1. Why do A/B testing?

 Marketing is always changing and the best way to learn what works and doesn’t work is through trial and error.
 But you don’t want to rely on just guesswork and this is where A/B testing comes in play.
-Remember, your target audience is a collection of diverse and real individuals; they will not always act in the way we expect.
+Remember: Your target audience is a collection of diverse and real individuals; they will not always act in the way we expect.

 2. What should you test?